 February 10 @ 4:00 pm - 5:00 pm

-On February 10, 2022, the Forum on Constitutionalism and Democracy at SUNY-Geneseo will be holding a virtual discussion with faculty partner Lorraine Pangle on freedom of speech:
+On February 10, 2022, the Forum on Constitutionalism and Democracy at SUNY-Geneseo held a virtual discussion with faculty partner Lorraine Pangle on freedom of speech:

 This lecture surveys both the case for free speech, grounded in the classical liberal principles that guided the founding of the United States and its universities, and the strongest contemporary and past arguments against it, going back to Plato.
 We will consider whether a healthy political community does not need a shared civic faith, whether democracies and universities do not need unfettered free speech, and what kinds of norms and practices might be required to make free speech a force for good in our communities.

 A virtual lecture through Zoom

 Free and open to the public, registration required